dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 - `Dynamsoft.Core.CoreModule.loadWasm(["DDN"])`: preloads the `DocumentNormalizer` module, saving time in preparing for document border detection and image normalization.

-- `Dynamsoft.CVR.CaptureVisionRouter.createInstance()`: initializes the `router` variable by creating an instance of the `CaptureVisionRouter` class.
+- `Dynamsoft.CVR.CaptureVisionRouter.createInstance()`: initializes the `cvRouter` variable by creating an instance of the `CaptureVisionRouter` class.
 An instance of `CaptureVisionRouter` is the core of any solution based on Dynamsoft Capture Vision architecture.

   > Read more on [what is CaptureVisionRouter](https://www.dynamsoft.com/capture-vision/docs/core/architecture/#capture-vision-router)

 - `Dynamsoft.DCE.CameraEnhancer.createInstance(view)`: initializes the `cameraEnhancer` variable by creating an instance of the `CameraEnhancer` class.

-- `setInput()`: `router` connects to the image source through the [Image Source Adapter](https://www.dynamsoft.com/capture-vision/docs/web//programming/javascript/api-reference/core/image-source-adapter.html) interface with the method `setInput()`.
+- `setInput()`: `cvRouter` connects to the image source through the [Image Source Adapter](https://www.dynamsoft.com/capture-vision/docs/web//programming/javascript/api-reference/core/image-source-adapter.html) interface with the method `setInput()`.

   > The image source in our case is a CameraEnhancer object created with `Dynamsoft.DCE.CameraEnhancer.createInstance(view)`